Borja Iglesias

-Borja Iglesias Quintas (/es/; born 17 January 1993) is a Spanish professional footballer who plays as a striker for La Liga club Celta de Vigo and the Spain national team.
+Borja Iglesias Quintas (/es/; born 17 January 1993) is a Spanish professional footballer who plays as a striker for club Celta and the Spain national team.

-Developed at Celta, where he played mainly in the reserves initially, he achieved totals of over 200 La Liga appearances and 60 goals for that club, Espanyol and Betis.
+Developed at Celta, where he played mainly in the reserves initially, he achieved totals of over 250 La Liga appearances and 80 goals for that club, Espanyol and Betis.
 He won the 2021–22 Copa del Rey with the latter.

-Iglesias made his full debut for Spain in 2022.
+Iglesias made his full debut for Spain in 2022 and was named in the squad for the 2026 FIFA World Cup, winning the tournament.

 Club career

 Villarreal

-Born in Santiago de Compostela, Province of A Coruña, Galicia, Iglesias began playing football as a toddler in his local primary school, until he was recruited by SD Compostela at age 10.
-He eventually graduated from Villarreal CF's youth setup after stints at CD Roda and Valencia CF, starting his senior career in 2012 with the former's C team in the Tercera División.
+Born in Santiago de Compostela, Province of A Coruña, Galicia, Iglesias began playing football as a toddler in his local primary school, until he was recruited by Compostela at age 10.
+He eventually graduated from Villarreal's youth setup after stints at Roda and Valencia, starting his senior career in 2012 with the former's C team in the Tercera División.

 Celta

-Iglesias joined RC Celta de Vigo on 9 July 2013, signing a two-year deal with an option for a further three and being assigned to the reserves in the Segunda División B. On 3 January 2015 he made his first-team – and La Liga – debut, coming on as a 78th-minute substitute for Santi Mina in a 1–0 away loss against Sevilla FC.
+Iglesias joined Celta de Vigo on 9 July 2013, signing a two-year deal with an option for a further three and being assigned to the reserves in the Segunda División B. On 3 January 2015 he made his first-team – and La Liga – debut, coming on as a 78th-minute substitute for Santi Mina in a 1–0 away loss against Sevilla.

-On 11 December 2016, after scoring a brace in a 3–2 away defeat to Caudal Deportivo, Iglesias became Celta B's all-time top scorer with 53 goals, surpassing Goran Marić.
+On 11 December 2016, after scoring a brace in a 3–2 away defeat to Caudal, Iglesias became Celta B's all-time top scorer with 53 goals, surpassing Goran Marić.
 He topped the third-tier charts at 32, being essential as his team sealed a play-off berth.

 On 6 July 2017, Iglesias was loaned to Segunda División club Real Zaragoza for one year.
-He scored his first goal for his new team on 27 August, the equaliser through a penalty kick in a 1–1 home draw with Granada CF. Additionally, he netted braces against Córdoba CF, Sevilla Atlético, Real Valladolid and CA Osasuna, to reach 15 goals by March and finish the season as the division's joint-third highest scorer on 22.
+He scored his first goal for his new team on 27 August, the equaliser through a penalty kick in a 1–1 home draw with Granada.
+Additionally, he netted braces against Córdoba, Sevilla Atlético, Real Valladolid and Osasuna, to reach 15 goals by March and finish the season as the division's joint-third highest scorer on 22.
 Earlier on 24 September, he was sent off just before half time in a 1–1 draw with Gimnàstic de Tarragona at La Romareda for what the referee considered an aggression towards goalkeeper Stole Dimitrievski.

 Espanyol

-On 9 July 2018, Iglesias signed a four-year contract with RCD Espanyol with a buyout clause of €28 million.
+On 9 July 2018, Iglesias signed a four-year contract with Espanyol with a buyout clause of €28 million.
 He made his official debut for the club on 18 August, starting in a 1–1 home draw against former club Celta.
-In his next appearance, he helped the hosts defeat Valencia CF 2–0 after profiting from a Cristiano Piccini mistake midway through the second half.
+In his next appearance, he helped the hosts defeat Valencia 2–0 after profiting from a Cristiano Piccini mistake midway through the second half.

-Iglesias scored three goals over two legs in an aggregate 7–1 win over Ungmennafélagið Stjarnan in the second qualifying round of the UEFA Europa League in late July and early August 2019.
+Iglesias scored three goals over two legs in an aggregate 7–1 win over Stjarnan in the second qualifying round of the UEFA Europa League in late July and early August 2019.